Seven months ago I began an odyssey through our medical system that ended in December with my last visit to my surgeon’s office.

 Throughout the entire experience, I couldn’t help but make mental notes about the security practices I encountered.

-I want to be clear from the beginning – nothing I saw was egregious or malicious, just caring people trying to get a difficult job done AND navigate the security requirements of computer systems and our laws (e.g., HIPPA).
+I want to be clear from the beginning – nothing I saw was egregious or malicious, just caring people trying to get a difficult job done AND navigate the security requirements of computer systems and our laws (e.g., HIPAA).
 In fact, the most encouraging theme I encountered in all of my interactions and observations was an understanding of the need for the security measures in spite of any inconvenience.

 But, in practice, real world security is so much more complicated than just good programming practices and deployment configurations.